Dmdl/java-blog-aggregator/README.md

-This is a java blog aggregator project created using spring
+This is a java blog aggregator project created using spring and will deploy automatically to heroku